pypeit/PypeIt/doc/wave_calib.rst

 Now in armlsd.py, put a stop after wavelength calibration to check that the arc lines were correctly identified for this new disperser.
-In method ARMLSD, find:
+To do this, in method ARMLSD, find:

                 # Extract arc and identify lines
                 wv_calib = ararc.simple_calib(slf, det)